Donnerstagnacht/tanstack-router-navigation/.github/chatmodes/Dev.chatmode.md

 Hand off your work by:

-1. Running the task "Push current Git branch"
+1. Execute the task "Push current Git branch"
 2. Creating a pull request with the changes
    PR title style: